fsciortino/Aurora/README.rst

 Development
 -----------

-The code is developed and maintained by F. Sciortino (MPI-IPP) in collaboration with T. Odstrcil (GA), D. Fajardo (MPI-IPP), A. Cavallaro (MIT) and R. Reksoatmodjo (W&M), with support from O. Linder (MPI-IPP), C. Johnson (U. Auburn), D. Stanczak (IPPLM) and S. Smith (GA).
+The code is developed and maintained by F. Sciortino (MPI-IPP) in collaboration with T. Odstrcil (GA), A. Zito (MPI-IPP), D. Fajardo (MPI-IPP), A. Cavallaro (MIT) and R. Reksoatmodjo (W&M), with support from O. Linder (MPI-IPP), C. Johnson (U. Auburn), D. Stanczak (IPPLM) and S. Smith (GA).
 The STRAHL documentation provided by R.Dux (MPI-IPP) was extremely helpful to guide the initial development of Aurora.

 New contributors are more than welcome!
 Please get in touch at francesco.sciortino-at-ipp.mpg.de or open a pull-request via Github.